 The individuals were requested to provide "bullet-type" items that they considered could provide experiences and lessons of interest to other experiments.
-Expert members of the

-Science Team organized the numerous items provided into more general topics, and selected those topics of highest potential interest.
+Expert members of the Science Team organized the numerous items provided into more general topics, and selected those topics of highest potential interest.

 A two-day workshop was then organized in November 2015, where all those who had provided bullet-type items were invited to participate in open discussions.
-The presentations and minutes of that workshop (which are available on request) form the main basis for this report, which was prepared by the Project Scientist and approved by the Science Team.
+The presentations and minutes of that workshop (which are available on request) form the main basis for the first version of this report (Sections 2 to 8), which was prepared by the Project Scientist and approved by the Science Team.
+The first version was made available online in September 2016.